polarfire-soc/polarfire-soc-buildroot-sdk/doc/LC-MPFS-DEV-KIT_user_guide.md

 Along with the purchase of the LC-MPFS-DEV-KIT, customers are eligible for one platinum floating license for the Libero SoC Design Suite.
 Write to [mi-v-embeddedpartner@microchip.com](mi-v-embeddedpartner@microchip.com) with the subject “License Request <your organization name>” and include the 12-digit MAC ID of the two linux machines/PCs in your email.

 ### Solution Versions
-The latest revisions of the Libero project and bitstream files are available on the [Microsemi website](https://www.microsemi.com/product-directory/soc-fpgas/5498-polarfire-soc-fpga#getting-started).
+The latest revisions of the Libero project and bitstream files are available [here](http://soc.microsemi.com/download/rsc/?f=Libero_Project_LC-MPFS-DEV-KIT).

 ## Board Setup
 The following instructions guide you to set up the LC-MPFS-DEV-KIT.